 - In this case, the payer wouldn’t have received the electronic submission.
 If you’re not sure which Payer ID should be used, submit a help request and we’ll be happy to provide the correct Payer ID.

-- Once the correct Payer ID is determined, see What should I do if I submitted a claim to the wrong payer? for instructions on how to properly resubmit the claim.
+- Once the correct Payer ID is determined, see Resolving claims submitted to the wrong payer for instructions on how to properly resubmit the claim.

 - The client information listed on the claim wasn’t found in the payer’s member database